LeToNode/Play2.0-CN-doc/production/ProductionDist.md

 )
 ```

-Then in the Play console, use the `plublish` task:
+Then in the Play console, use the `publish` task:

 ```bash
 [My first application] $ publish